A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Mathematical background and theory

 \subsection{Forward problem}

-A farfield approximation to the acoustic field of a single piezoelectric ultrasound element is obtained using the Rayleigh integral \cite{rayleigh}.
-The ultrasound transducer consists of elements that are smaller in size than the wavelength.
-Each element emits an acoustic wave of amplitude $p_0$ [Pa] and frequency $\omega$ [Hz].
-The pressure field $p(\mb{x})$ [Pa] at a location $\mb{x}$ [m], generated by a piezoelectric element at location $\mb{e}$ [m] (see Figure \ref{fig:hifu-schematic}) is given by
+A far-field approximation to the acoustic field of a single piezoelectric ultrasound emitter is obtained under the assumption that each ultrasound emitter is infinitesimally small and emits a radially symmetric acoustic wave of amplitude $p_0$ [Pa] and frequency $\omega$ [Hz].
+Then the pressure field $p(\mb{x})$ [Pa] at a location $\mb{x}$ [m], generated by a piezoelectric emitter at location $\mb{e}$ [m] (see Figure \ref{fig:hifu-schematic}) is given by

-Here $c_0$ [m/s] is the speed of sound and $f(\mb{x}; \mb{e})$ is referred to as the free-field of the element \cite{liu-hifu}.
+Here $c_0$ [m/s] is the speed of sound and $f(\mb{x}; \mb{e})$ is referred to as the free-field of the emitter \cite{liu-hifu}.
 Interaction of the acoustic waves with the tissue results in dissipation of energy and a shift in the phase as a result of friction (micro-scale displacements) and scattering \cite{Haar-HIFU}.
 The acoustic pressure $\tilde{p}(\mb{x})$ in the presence of the tissue can be modelled as

-Here, $\zeta$ is the attenuation coefficient (damping ratio of the amplitude) and $\phi$ is the shift in phase.
+Here, $\zeta$ is the amplitude coefficient related to the attenuation of the medium and $\phi$ is the shift in phase.

-The acoustic field of the entire emitter can be obtained by summing the acoustic field of the individual piezoelectric elements.
-Let $N$ denote the number of piezoelectric elements ($N=256$ in the case of the Philips Sonalleve V1 system (Philips, Healthcare, Vantaa, Finland) that is used in the experiments of Section \ref{methods:physical-test}) and let $\mb{z}\in \complex^N$ denote the sonication pattern at the transducer which is the vector containing the phase and amplitude of each element.
-Also, $\mb{a} \in \complex^N$ is defined as the vector of aberrations pertaining to each element (the $\mu$ variable in \eqref{lossy-field}).
-Finally, define the field of view to be the displacement data of a region of $\sqrt{M}\times \sqrt{M}$ voxels around the focal point which is extracted from MR-ARFI images ($\sqrt{M} = 19$ in Section 4 for the synthetic test and $\sqrt{M}=7$ for the physical experiment).
+A physical transducer can be a phase array consisting of a large number of piezoelectric emitters.
+Let $N$ denote the number of physical piezoelectric emitters ($N=256$ in the case of the Philips Sonalleve V1 system (Philips, Healthcare, Vantaa, Finland) that is used in the experiments of Section~\ref{methods:physical-test}) and let $\mb{z}\in \complex^N$ denote the sonication pattern at the transducer which is the vector containing the phase and amplitude of the acoustic waves transmitted by each emitter.
+Also, $\mb{a} \in \complex^N$ is defined as the vector of aberrations pertaining to each element, obtained by concatenating the $\mu$ variable of \eqref{lossy-field} for all elements on the transducer.
+Finally, define the field of view to be the displacement data of a region of $\sqrt{M}\times \sqrt{M}$ voxels around the focal point which is extracted from MR-ARFI images ($\sqrt{M} = 19$ in Section~\ref{sec:results} for the synthetic test and $\sqrt{M}=7$ for the physical experiment).
 Let $\tilde{\mb{p}} \in \complex^{M}$ denote the measured values of the pressure at each voxel in presence of aberrations concatenated into a long vector.
 Then